PuceBaboon/Junk-Box-Hoverboard-Controller-Controller/README.md

 ## How to build it
 The project is presented here as a complete PlatformIO project directory, but can easily be compiled under the Arduino IDE.

+### Current status
+The project code is a mess ...but it does work!